Average Roof Replacement Cost by Roof Type: Flat, Hip, or Gable

 Why Gable Roofs Are Moderately Priced

-Gable roofs have two slopes forming a triangle.
-The design is simple to frame and easy to install, so labor costs stay moderate.
+Gable roofs have two slopes forming a triangle shape.
+Because the design is straightforward, installation is easier and labor costs stay relatively moderate.

 Gable Roof Cost Breakdown